 Planning permission is sought for the change of use of the site from agriculture to a fish rearing and angling centre which includes the construction of ponds and lakes together with the erection of buildings.
 These include four polytunnels which would measure 55m in length by 10m in width and 3.5m in height.
-In addition the application proposes a hatchery building which would be of portal frame construction and clad in profiled metal sheeting and would measure 30m in length by 15m in width and 4 metres in height to This building would incorporate hatchery tanks and troughs, an office, small ridge. laboratory, feed store and staff facilities and toilets.
-A temporary timber dwelling is proposed and with the oversailing roof would measure 18m by 12.3m and would have a height to ridge of 7.5m.
+In addition the application proposes a hatchery building which would be of portal frame construction and clad in profiled metal sheeting and would measure 30m in length by 15m in width and 4 metres in height to This building would incorporate hatchery tanks and troughs, an office, small laboratory, feed store and staff facilities and toilets.
+As originally submitted the proposal included a temporary timber dwelling which measured 18m by 12.3m and a height to ridge of 7.5m.
+However, subsequent to the application being deferred at the Southern Planning Committee meeting of the 26th August 2009 the applicant has removed this element from the scheme and instead proposes two mobile homes which will measure approx 18.3m by 6.1m.
+One of the units would provide living accommodation for the applicant and the second unit will provide for office accommodation for the business.
 6 fish rearing pools would be sunk into the ground towards the western part of the site and these would vary in size with the smallest measuring 10m x 9m and the largest measuring 19m x 29m.
 Finally a small brick toilet block measuring 2.4m x 5.3m is proposed adjacent to a central car park.
 An internal access road is proposed to link all of the above and a new watercourse, reed beds and nature conservation ponds would link into the existing stream which passes to the north east of the site.
 The applicant proposes to carry out woodland planting predominantly adjacent to the south eastern edge of the site together with a wildflower meadow adjacent to the south western edge of the site.
 Several existing trees would be removed within the site and new tree planting would be carried out.